 Sound Sleep Program

-Approximately 1/3 of the population is experiencing poor sleep quality or quantity every night in Australia.
+Approximately 1/3 of the Australian population experiences poor sleep quality or quantity every night.
 Is that you?

 Well, if you are achieving between 7 – 8 hours of quality sleep per night and you fall asleep within 20 – 30 minutes of going to bed, then you are considered a good sleeper.
 However, many don’t and this is where the Sound Sleep Program comes into play.